Ha4rry/voice-assistant/README.md

 # voice-assistant

 ## TIP: If you want to cancel the speech in the middle of it, just do CTRL+C!
+By the way, make sure not to say nothing in your speech, or the speech detection will go mad with hallucinations.

 ### Description